ahmetcanozturk/JPwdManager/README.md

 # JPwdManager

-JPwdManager is a platform independent simple password manager developed with javascript, NodeJS and Electron.
+JPwdManager is a platform independent simple password manager application developed with javascript, NodeJS and Electron.

 #### Content Files
   - passwords are stored in encrypted json file (appdata/data.json) file.